RIdwan1133/RIdwan1133/README.md

 ## ⚡ Fun Fact

-I love building real-world projects to sharpen my skills, and I'm always excited to learn how things work behind the scenes.
+I love building real-world projects to sharpen my skills, and I'm always excited to learn how things work behind the scenes — both from a developer’s and a hacker’s mindset 🧠🔍

 ---